waimea-mtangitcharoen/200DTD-assessment/Design.md

 The functionality of a system is the most important implication in my opinion because if the system does not function, then it does not solve any problem at all, and the user cannot make use of it.
 Therefore, I will have to be very careful, check and save everything when creating the system to ensure that the system works properly.

 2 Nielson’s heuristic that will have impact on my design are the visibility of system status and error prevention, but the one that I consider that I should be aiming for is the visibility of system status.
 The user should see a different color when they hover over a button to inform them that the system is working.
+To check this, I will let my end-user test the system which will then allow me to get some feeadback as well.

 ### Usability